-Most employers are required by the Fair Labor Standards Act (“FLSA”) to pay overtime, but not all do.
+The Fair Labor Standards Act (“FLSA”) requires most employers to pay overtime, but not all of them comply.
 The FLSA requires that employers pay overtime to employees for all hours worked over 40 unless they fall under a specific exception.
 This requirement applies to both hourly and salaried employees.
 Unfortunately, some employers misclassify their employees as exempt from the FLSA to avoid paying overtime.

 Some of the most common job sectors where lost or unpaid wages occur include: